henssenlab/TreeShapedRearrangements/README.md

-This repository contains code and data to reproduce the findings reported on tree-shaped rearrangements in Koche et al. (under review).
+This repository contains code and data from Koche et al. (under review).

 ### Data